Breads & Doughs

 Step-by-step instructions on how to make No-Knead Chocolate Bread: Bulk ferment the dough in a glass bowl until it's bubbly.
 Shape and final proof the dough in the dutch oven until it's doubled in size.
 Score the top before baking.
 Bake until it's firm to touch, has a rich chocolate aroma, slightly pulled away from the edge and sounded hollow when tapped at the bottom.

-1. Preheat the oven to 450°F (225°C) for 15 minutes before bread is finished proofing.
+1. Preheat the Oven: Preheat the oven to 450°F (225°C) about 15 minutes before your bread has finished proofing.

 Gemma’s Pro Chef Tips